-- any negative consequences resulting from the economy, including the availability of liquidity to the Company, its independent distributors and its suppliers or the willingness of its customers to purchase products; - its relationship with, and its inability to influence the actions of, its independent distributors, and other third parties with whom it does - improper activity by its employees or independent distributors; - negative publicity related to its products, ingredients, or direct selling organization and the nutritional supplement industry; - changing consumer preferences and - demands: - its reliance upon, or the loss or departure of any member of, its senior management team which could negatively impact its distributor relations and operating - increased state and federal regulatory scrutiny of the nutritional supplement industry, including, but not limited to targeting of ingredients, testing methodology and product claims; - the competitive nature of its business and the nutritional supplement - regulatory matters governing its products, ingredients, the nutritional supplement industry, its direct selling program, or the direct selling market in which it - legal challenges to its direct selling program or to the classification of its independent distributors: - risks associated with operating internationally and the effect of economic factors, including foreign exchange, inflation, disruptions or conflicts with the its third party importers, governmental sanctions, ongoing Ukraine and Russia political conflict, pricing and currency devaluation risks, especially in countries such as Ukraine, Russia and Belarus: - uncertainties relating to the application of transfer pricing, duties, value-added taxes, and other tax regulations, and changes thereto: - its dependence on increased penetration of existing markets: - cyber security threats and exposure to data loss; - its reliance on its information technology - the sufficiency of trademarks and other intellectual property - changes in tax laws, treaties or regulations, or their interpretation; - taxation relating to its independent - distributors; - product liability - claims: - the full implementation of its joint venture for operations in China with Fosun Industrial Co., Ltd., as well as the legal complexities, unique regulatory environment and challenges of doing business in China generally; - its inability to register products for sale in Mainland China and difficulty or increased cost of importing products into Mainland - managing rapid growth in China; - the slowing of the Chinese economy and/or the devaluation of the Chinese
+- any negative consequences resulting from the economy, including the availability of liquidity to the Company, its independent distributors and its suppliers or the willingness of its customers to purchase products; - its relationship with, and its inability to influence the actions of, its independent distributors, and other third parties with whom it does - business;improper activity by its employees or independent - distributors; - · negative publicity related to its products, ingredients, or direct selling organization and the nutritional supplement - industry;changing consumer preferences and - demands; - its reliance upon, or the loss or departure of any member of, its senior management team which could negatively impact its distributor relations and operating results; - increased state and federal regulatory scrutiny of the nutritional supplement industry, including, but not limited to targeting of ingredients, testing methodology and product claims; - the competitive nature of its business and the nutritional supplement - industry; regulatory matters governing its products, ingredients, the nutritional supplement industry, its direct selling program, or the direct selling market in which it operates; - legal challenges to its direct selling program or to the classification of its independent distributors: - recent settlement between the Federal Trade Commission and a competitor of the Company may have implications for the direct selling industry and the Company: - risks associated with operating internationally and the effect of economic factors, including foreign exchange, inflation, disruptions or conflicts with the its third party importers, governmental sanctions, ongoing Ukraine and Russia political conflict, pricing and currency devaluation risks, especially in countries such as Ukraine, Russia and Belarus; - uncertainties relating to the application of transfer pricing, duties, value-added taxes, and other tax regulations, and changes thereto: - its dependence on increased penetration of existing markets; - cyber security threats and exposure to data loss: - its reliance on its information technology infrastructure; - · the sufficiency of trademarks and other intellectual property - rights;changes in tax laws, treaties or regulations, or their - interpretation; - taxation relating to its independent - distributors;product liability - claims; - the full implementation of its joint venture for operations in China with Fosun Industrial Co., Ltd., as well as the legal complexities, unique regulatory environment and challenges of doing business in China generally; - · its inability to register products for sale in Mainland China and difficulty or increased cost of importing products into Mainland - China;managing rapid growth in China; and - the slowing of the Chinese - economy.

 All forward-looking statements speak only as of the date of this report and are expressly qualified in their entirety by the cautionary statements included in or incorporated by reference into this report.
 Except as is required by law, the Company expressly disclaims any obligation to publicly release any revisions to forward-looking statements to reflect events after the date of this report.
-Throughout this report, Nature's Sunshine Products, Inc., together with its subsidiaries, are referred to as "the Company.'
+Throughout this report, Nature's Sunshine Products, Inc., together with its subsidiaries, are referred to as "the Company."